 - Avoid self-criticism.
-It leads you to many negative consequences since, self-criticism create negative vibes that can lead to depression, eating disorders and anxiety disorders in long term.
+It leads you to many negative consequences since, self-criticism creates negative vibes that can lead to depression, eating disorders, and anxiety disorders in long term.

-- Be goal oriented.
+- Be goal-oriented.
 Goal orientation is important, especially when it comes to making decisions.
-If you didn’t know what you don’t want, you might have accept wrong job, eat a meal that is bad for your health, or even marry the bad person for you.
-If you are goal oriented and have clarity about what you need it will move you toward in right direction.
+If you didn’t know what you don’t want, you may accept the wrong job, eat a meal that is bad for your health, and even marry a bad person for you.
+If you are goal-oriented and have clarity about what you need it will move you in the right direction.

 - Celebrate past successes.
-Recognizing and celebrating success is a very powerful motivator because it reinforces your self esteem and hard work.
-This, in turn, boosts your self-esteem and that motivates you to take the next step towards achieving your next goal.
+Recognizing and celebrating success is a very powerful motivator because it reinforces your self-esteem and hard work.
+This, in turn, boosts your self-esteem and motivates you to take the next step toward achieving your next goal.

 - Take Action.
 The more you do something, the easier it is to keep doing it, whether you succeed or not.
-You taste succeess if you keep doing and improving from past action.
+You taste success if you keep doing and improving from past actions.
 By maintaining the action, you are setting yourself up for a greater chance of hitting your goals.

 - Manage Stress.
-Some of the physical signs that your stress levels are too high include tension headache, pain in chest, stomach and joints.
+Some of the physical signs that your stress levels are too high include tension headache, and pain in the chest, stomach, and joints.
 Your muscles are tensed when you’re stressed, and over time this can cause headaches, migraines, musculoskeletal problems, and digestive problems.
-Identifying stress triggers job responsibilities, job pressure, and relationship issues is key to reduce stress
+Identifying stress triggers like job responsibilities, job pressure, and relationship issues to reduce stress

 - You can stand for long hours without being fatigued.